jbuchbinder/jbuchbinder.github.com/source/_posts/2015-04-20-the-life-and-death-of-peter-sellers-interweaving-epistemological-layers-and-being-other-people.md

 ![0001](/images/2015/04/sellers1-0001.jpg)

 We cut to a medium shot of Peg, Peter's mother, anxiously anticipating the outcome of the award presentation.
-We're given almost no context for this ; as far as our diagetic world is concerned, we only know about Peg and the ceremony -- if another character were present, we definitely don't know about them yet.
+We're given almost no context for this ; as far as our diegetic world is concerned, we only know about Peg and the ceremony -- if another character were present, we definitely don't know about them yet.
 This is one of my favorite scene opening techniques: saving a bit of information for a few moments longer by withholding wider shots until all of the important plot elements have been revealed.

 ![0002](/images/2015/04/sellers1-0002.jpg)